agrim123/algo-ds/Data Structures/Graph/Readme.md

  B -->-- D
 ```
 3. **Weighted** : In a weighted graph, each edge is assigned a weight or cost.
  Consider a graph of 4 nodes as in the diagram below.
-As you can see each edge has a weight/cost assigned to it.
-If you want to go from vertex 1 to vertex 3, you can take one of the following 3 paths:
+As we can see each edge has a weight/cost assigned to it.
+If we want to go from vertex 1 to vertex 3, we can take one of the following 3 paths:
 ```
 1 -> 2 -> 3
 1 -> 3